Special routes of U.S. Route 27: Buchanan business loop

-U.S. Route 27 Business (US 27 Bus.) is a 2.397 mi business route of US 27 that partially exists in the city limits of Buchanan, Georgia.
+U.S. Highway 27 Business (US 27 Bus.) is a 2.397 mi business route of US 27 that partially exists in the city limits of Buchanan, Georgia.
 It is concurrent with State Route 1 Business (SR 1 Bus.) for its entire length.
 US 27 Bus./SR 1 Bus. begins at an intersection with US 27/SR 1 southeast of Buchanan.
 Here, the roadway continues as Hilltop Drive.
 The business routes travel to the northwest, paralleling some railroad tracks of the Norfolk Southern Railway.
 They enter Buchanan and curve to the north-northwest.
 After intersecting SR 120, it travels on a bridge over the railroad tracks, which switch to the west side of the business routes.
-They travel just to the west of Buchanan Primary School and Buchanan Elementary School and just to the east of the Buchanan City Cemetery.
+They travel just to the west of Buchanan Primary and Elementary schools and just to the east of the Buchanan City Cemetery.
 They leave Buchanan and curve to the north-northeast before reaching their northern terminus, a second intersection with US 27/SR 1 north of the city.
 The entire length of US 27 Bus./SR 1 Bus. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 The roadway that would eventually become US 27/SR 1 was established at least as early as 1919 as part of SR 1.
 Between April and October 1934, a portion in the southern part of Buchanan had a "completed hard surface".
 By the end of the year, US 27 was designated on SR 1.
 In the third quarter of 1939, a portion in the northern part of the city had a completed hard surface.
-About 50 years later, in 1989, SR 811 was proposed from US 27/SR 1 south-southeast of Buchanan north-northwest across US 27/SR 1, and curved around the east side of the city to a point north-northwest of it.
+About 50 years later, in 1989, SR 811 was proposed from US 27/SR 1 south-southeast of Buchanan north-northwest across US 27/SR 1 and curved around the east side of the city to a point north-northwest of it.
 In 1992, US 27/SR 1 was rerouted onto the proposed path of SR 811 and was shifted east of the city.
 The former path was redesignated as US 27 Bus./SR 1 Bus.